History of tablet computers: Linux

-One early implementation of a Linux tablet was the ProGear by FrontPath.
-The ProGear used a Transmeta chip and a resistive digitizer.
+One early implementation of a Linux tablet was the ProGear by FrontPath, which used a Transmeta chip and a resistive digitizer.

 The ProGear initially came with a version of Slackware Linux, but could later be bought with Windows 98.
-Because these computers are general purpose IBM PC compatible machines, they can run many different operating systems.
-However, the device is no longer for sale and FrontPath has ceased operations.
-Many touch screen sub-notebook computers can run any of several Linux distributions with little customization.
+Because these computers are general purpose IBM PC compatible machines, they can run a number of different operating systems.
+However, the device is discontinued and FrontPath ceased operations.
+Many touch screen sub-notebook computers can run any of several Linux distributions with little customizing.

-X.org supports screen rotation and tablet input through Wacom drivers, and handwriting recognition software from both the Qt-based Qtopia and GTK+-based Internet Tablet OS provide promising free and open source systems for future development.
+X.org supports screen rotation and tablet input through Wacom drivers, and handwriting recognition software from both the Qt-based Qtopia and GTK+-based Internet Tablet OS provide promising free and open-source software systems for future development.

 Open source note taking software in Linux includes applications such as Xournal (which supports PDF file annotation), Gournal (a Gnome-based note taking application), and the Java-based Jarnal (which supports handwriting recognition as a built-in function).
-Before the advent of the aforementioned software, many users had to rely on on-screen keyboards and alternative text input methods like Dasher.
+Before the advent of the aforementioned software, a number of users had to rely on on-screen keyboards and alternative text input methods like Dasher.
 There is a stand-alone handwriting recognition program available, CellWriter, in which users must write letters separately in a grid.

-A number of Linux-based OS projects are dedicated to tablet PCs.
-Since all these are open source, they are freely available and can be run or ported to devices that conform to the tablet PC design.
-In 2003, Hitachi introduced the VisionPlate rugged tablet that was used as a point-of-sale device.
-Maemo (rebranded MeeGo in 2010), a Debian GNU/Linux based graphical user environment, was developed for the Nokia Internet Tablet devices (770, N800, N810 & N900).
-The Ubuntu Netbook Remix edition, as well as the Intel sponsored Moblin project, both have touchscreen support integrated into their user interfaces.
-Canonical Ltd has started a program for better supporting tablets with the Unity UI for Ubuntu 10.10.
+Several Linux-based OS projects are dedicated to tablet PCs.
+All are open source, so they are freely available and can be run or ported to devices that conform to the tablet PC design.
+In 2003, Hitachi introduced the VisionPlate rugged tablet that was used as a point of sale device.
+Maemo (rebranded MeeGo in 2010), a Debian Linux based graphical user environment, was developed for the Nokia Internet Tablet devices (770, N800, N810 & N900).
+The Ubuntu Netbook Remix edition, and the Intel sponsored Moblin project, both with touchscreen support integrated into their user interfaces (UIs).
+Canonical Ltd began a program to better support tablets with the Unity UI for Ubuntu 10.10.

-TabletKiosk offered a hybrid digitizer / touch device running openSUSE.
+TabletKiosk offered a hybrid digitizer and touch device running openSUSE.